Monday, December 19, 2011

 Graduation Day

 It was great to celebrate with family and friends on December 16, 2011 as I graduated (again) from Biola University with Master of Arts degree in Organizational Leadership with highest honors.
 It was a surreal experience to end my academic career and walk through a day knowing it is finished.
 I will greatly miss the weekly interaction with my many friends and professors!
-It sounds odd to be finished and yet wishing it could somehow continue but it is a very true sentiment. video
+It sounds odd to be finished and yet wishing it could somehow continue but it is a very true sentiment.

 Saturday, December 10, 2011